tcbrindle/NanoRange/README.md

    This is largely because the specification of `common_reference_t` in the TS is so complicated that attempting to implement it made me want to cry actual tears.

- * NanoRange does not currently provide any support for `View`s.

  * NanoRange does not currently implement the adaptor classes `reverse_iterator`, `move_iterator`, `common_iterator` or `counted_iterator`.